Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 • insomnia or restless sleep.

-Bruxism almost always provokes the erasure of enamel, which, in turn, leads to an increase in the sensitivity of the teeth: they begin to react to too hot, too cold, as well as sweet and sour foods.
-A visit to the dentist will help to detect odontism in time and take measures to eliminate it.
+Bruxism almost always provokes abrasion of the enamel, which, in turn, leads to increased sensitivity of the teeth: they begin to react to too hot, too cold, as well as sweet and sour foods.
+A visit to the dentist will help to detect odonterism in time and take measures to eliminate it.

-In the treatment of gnashing, it is very important to establish the true cause of this phenomenon.
-All reasons can be grouped into 6 groups.
-Depending on the area in which the roots of the problem lie, a person may need to consult a certain narrow specialist.
+When treating grinding, it is very important to establish the true cause of this phenomenon.
+All reasons can be combined into 6 groups.
+Depending on the area in which the roots of the problem lie, a person may need to consult a specific specialist.

 In addition, at risk: